-The CGP is currently being updated (County of Humboldt 2012).
-The Biological Resources section of the Conservation and Open Space Elements describes the policies for preservation of natural resources, production of resources, outdoor recreation, and public health and safety.
+The County CGP Biological Resources section describes the policies for preservation of natural resources, production of resources, outdoor recreation, and public health and safety.

 In the general vicinity of the Project area, HCPs and candidate conservation agreement and assurances plans have been written, but none geographically overlap the Project area.